forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

 ```

 ## Forseti Terraform module configuration
-There are a few required settings that need to updated in the Forseti Terraform configuration <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars">terraform.tfvars</walkthrough-editor-open-file> file.
+There are a few required settings that need to be updated in the Forseti Terraform configuration <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars">terraform.tfvars</walkthrough-editor-open-file> file.

 ### Set project
 On line 1, update the <walkthrough-editor-select-regex